Gar: Roe

 The flesh of gar is edible, but its eggs contain an ichthyotoxin, a type of protein toxin which is highly toxic to humans.
 The protein can be denatured when brought to a temperature of 120 degrees Celsius, but as the roe's temperature does not typically reach that level when it is cooked, even cooked roe causes severe symptoms.
 It was once thought that the production of the toxin in gar roe was an evolutionary adaptation to provide protection for the eggs, but bluegills and channel catfish fed gar eggs in experiments remained healthy, even though they are the natural predators of the gar eggs.
 Crayfish fed the roe were not immune to the toxin, and most died.
 The roe's toxicities to humans and crayfish may be coincidences, however, and not the result of explicit natural selection.

 Significance to humans

 Several species are traded as aquarium fish.
 The hard ganoid scales of gars are sometimes used to make jewelry whereas the tough skin is used to make such items as lamp shades.
 Historically, Native Americans used gar scales as arrowheads, native Caribbeans used the skin for breastplates, and early American pioneers covered the blades of their plows with gar skin.
+It is suspected that gars have an unusually strong DNA repair apparatus.
+If confirmed by further studies, it could be used in medical treatments against human diseases like cancer.

 Not much is known about the precise function of the gar in Native American religion and culture other than the ritual "garfish dances" that have been performed by Creek and Chickasaw tribes.